Richard Sorge: Arrests and trials

 As the war progressed, Sorge was in increasing danger but continued his service.
 His radio messages were enciphered with unbreakable one-time pads, which were always used by the Soviet intelligence agencies and appeared as gibberish.
 However, the increasing number of the mystery messages made the Japanese begin to suspect that an intelligence ring was operating.

 Sorge was also coming under increasing suspicion in Berlin.
 By 1941, the Nazis had instructed SS Standartenführer Josef Albert Meisinger, the "Butcher of Warsaw", who was by then the Gestapo resident at the German embassy in Tokyo, to begin monitoring Sorge and his activities.
 Sorge was able, through one of his lovers, Margarete Harich-Schneider, a German musician living in Japan, to gain the key to Meisinger's apartment since it had once been her apartment.
 Much to his relief, he learned that Meisinger had concluded that the allegations that Sorge was a Soviet agent were groundless, and Sorge's loyalty was to Germany.
 Sorge befriended Meisinger by playing on his principal weakness, alcohol, and spent much time getting him drunk, which contributed to Meisinger's favourable evaluation of Sorge.
 Meisinger reported to Berlin that the friendship between Ott and Sorge "was now so close that all normal reports from attachés to Berlin became mere appendages to the overall report written by Sorge and signed by the Ambassador".

 The Kempeitai, the Japanese secret police, intercepted many messages and began to close in against the German Soviet agent.
 Sorge's penultimate message to Moscow in October 1941 reported, "The Soviet Far East can be considered safe from Japanese attack".
-In his last message to Moscow, Sorge asked to be sent back to Germany, as there was no danger of a Japanese attack on the Soviet Union, and he wished to aid the Soviet war effort by providing more intelligence about the German war effort.
+In his last message to Moscow, Sorge asked to be recalled to Germany, as there was no danger of a Japanese attack on the Soviet Union, and he wished to aid the Soviet war effort by providing more intelligence about the German war effort.
 Ozaki was arrested on 14 October 1941 and immediately interrogated.
 As the Kempeitai trailed Sorge, it discovered that Ott's wife was a regular visitor to Sorge's house and that he had spent his last night as a free man sleeping with her.

 Sorge was arrested shortly thereafter, on 18 October 1941, in Tokyo.
 The next day, a brief Japanese memo notified Ott that Sorge had been swiftly arrested "on suspicion of espionage", together with Max Clausen.
 Ott was both surprised and outraged as a result and assumed that it was a case of "Japanese espionage hysteria".
 He thought that Sorge had been discovered to have passed secret information on the Japan-American negotiations to the German embassy and also that the arrest could have been caused by anti-German elements within the Japanese government.
 Nonetheless, he immediately agreed with Japanese authorities to "investigate the incident fully".
 It was not until a few months later that Japanese authorities announced that Sorge had actually been indicted as a Soviet agent.